 Grab a bite of lunch outside and enjoy the view of Veterans Park, the library or while doing some people watching; your kids will get a kick out of the stone fireplace and the 5,600-square-foot space to explore.
 When it comes to eats, the kids will love the hand-battered tenders in buttermilk and the BBQ smoked brisket mac & cheese.
 For parents, try the Mardi Gras linguine.
 The entire menu is like a love letter to BBQ and you can’t go wrong with anything on it.

 Address: 7903 W. 171st St., Tinley Park

-Plush Horse is an institution in Tinley Park — they also aren’t strangers to winning consecutive Best Of awards for the Chicago Southwest Suburbs.
+Plush Horse is an institution in Tinley Park — they also aren’t strangers to winning consecutive Best Of awards.
 If you’ve never been and it’s your last day on Earth, I highly recommend the Waffle Sundae.
-It’s just any Belgium waffle — it’s a thick churro Belgium waffle!
-Topped with your ice cream flavor of choice and toppings, I recommend going classic and choosing vanilla ice cream, pecans, and caramel drizzle with a cherry on top—whipped cream optional.
+It’s not just any Belgium waffle — it’s a thick churro Belgium waffle!
+Topped with your ice cream flavor of choice and toppings, I recommend going classic and choosing vanilla ice cream, pecans and caramel drizzle with a cherry on top — whipped cream optional.
 For the little ones, Plush Horse’s Monster ice cream is the best I’ve had in Illinois.
-For parents, you will appreciate the pints to go.
-The cream is made on site by hand, fresh each day, and there are 70 flavors!
-Plush Horse also makes custom ice cream cakes, ice cream cake rolls and brownies — and you’ll love the classic 1950s American soda shop vibe, with classic black and white checkered floor.
+The ice cream is made on site by hand, fresh each day, and there are 70 flavors!
+Plush Horse also makes custom ice cream cakes, ice cream cake rolls and brownies — and you’ll love the classic 1950s American soda shop vibe, complete with a classic black and white checkered floor.